 C06 Synthesise existing information to identify potential location(s) for the redesign of peatlands at scale.
-C07 Continuously develop guidelines for the redesign of peatlands based on best Irish and international practice.
-C08 Establish monitoring and management frameworks for redesigned peatlands.
+C07 Continuously develop guidelines for the redesign of peatlands based on best Irish and international practice informed by suitably qualified professionals.
+C08 Establish and implement monitoring and management frameworks for redesigned peatlands.
+Such monitoring and management frameworks shall be designed by suitably qualified, multidisciplinary professionals.

-Manage the existing Forest Estate to increase the carbon store by 10m tonnes of $CO_2$ by 2050.
+Manage the existing Forest Estate to increase the carbon store by 10m tonnes of CO_2 by 2050.

-CO9 Utilise land use planning models to deliver balanced carbon mitigation management options to achieve the 10m tonnes of CO2 storage target.
+C09 Utilise land use planning models to deliver balanced carbon mitigation management options to achieve the 10m tonnes of CO2 storage target.
 CO10 Undertake continued refinement and analysis of the impact of forest management and mitigation measures to improve forest productivity, including managing the age profile to achieve our climate ambitions.
 CO11 Identify and quantify the impacts of climate change and develop measures to make Coillte's estate more climate resilient.
-C012 Develop evidence and understanding of carbon management within the forest and across the forestry supply chain, and pilot new decision-making tools.
+CO12 Develop evidence and understanding of carbon management within the forest and across the forestry supply chain, and pilot new decision-making tools.
 C013 Deepen our understanding of the potential of product substitution from harvested wood and undertake additional analysis related to fossil fuel displacement and value chain emissions.